CSS Variables + TailwindCSS

 }

-In this sample, you might notice we are only setting the color tokens and not the background, border, and text colors.
+This example only sets the color tokens and not the background, border, and text colors.

 By setting the color tokens, we are also setting the background, border, and text colors, which reduces the configuration size, if the background, border, and text colors are not set with the same key.

-If you still have more questions, also check out the technical docs on the GitHub page readme and the Mozilla Docs on CSS Variables.
+For further assistance, refer to the technical documentation on the GitHub page and the Mozilla Docs on CSS Variables.

 As a final gift, here’s a tailwind.config.js